theCodingFarmer/Heirloom/README.md

     Open the `my-portfolio` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

-# Features

-- Responsive Layout
-- High configurability
-- Configurable Sections via Markdown
-  - Hero
-  - About
-  - Featured AllThatWeGrow
-  - Contact
-- Social Links
-- Styled Components with Emotion
-- Organized AllThatWeGrow by techs and Blog Posts by tags
-- Posts in Markdown
-  - Syntax highlighting in code blocks
-- Pagination support
-- More to come!

 # Customize

 ## Gatsby Configuration